Skip to main content

 The create the mode with the previously created settings:

-var mode = BarcodeCheck(settings);
+var mode = BarcodeAr(settings);

 mode.setItemList(items);

-Setup the BarcodeCheckView
+Setup the BarcodeArView

-The BarcodeCheckView is where you provide the highlightProvider and/or annotationProvider to supply the highlight and annotation information for the barcodes to be checked.
+The BarcodeArView is where you provide the highlightProvider and/or annotationProvider to supply the highlight and annotation information for the barcodes to be checked.
 If null, a default highlight is used and no annotations are provided.

 • Audio and haptic feedback